North Macedonia Entry Requirements

 Prohibited Items

-• Weapons and ammunition - without proper permits and declarations
+• Weapons and ammunition without proper permits and advance authorization

 Restricted Items